 The callback is better to offer promptly at the moment customers enter the queue.
 Chances your customers switch to the live chat or messengers are tremendous as soon as they are informed or experience a long queue time.

 Remember to provide messages regarding their products and services instead of on-hold music.
-Believe it or not, until messages deliver the relevant info it positively influences customers’ behavior in the queue and reduces the abandonment rate.
+Believe it or not, until messages deliver the relevant info it positively influences customers’ behavior in the queue and impacts on abandonment rate.

 Contact center techs that help you improve queue and service level

-Interactive voice response (IVR) and Automatic call distribution (ACD) are two tools for increasing customer satisfaction and AWT reduction.
-The IVR menu gives the option to achieve a callback or enter the queue.
+Interactive voice response (IVR) and Automatic call distribution (ACD) are two tools for increasing customer satisfaction rate and AWT reduction.
+The IVR menu gives the self-service options to achieve a callback, resolve the issue on the client’s own, or enter the queue.